tldr-pages/tldr/pages/common/lsd.md

 `lsd -lS`

-- Long format list of all files, sorted by modification date (oldest first):
+- List all files and directories in long format, sorted by modification date (oldest first):

 `lsd -ltr`